 High-performing agile teams are also built on sound engineering practices like code reviews, task branching, continuous integration, and regular release cadences.
 We can't stress this enough: engineering fundamentals are crucial for building great teams.
 (Read more on those topics in our "Agile Developer" section.)

 There are two other pillars of great agile teams: continuous mentoring and shared skill sets.
 One of the big benefits in working on a team is that colleagues learn from one another and mentor one another.
 Mentoring isn't just an activity for junior members to learn from senior members.
+Everyone on the team learns from one another so that the impact of the team as a whole is greater than the sum of the impact made by it's individual members.
 Meanwhile, shared skill sets unlock the power of the team to tackle heterogeneous work.
 As engineers, it's always important to learn new skills because it makes us more valuable to the organization and better equipped to support each other's work.
 It also guards against someone becoming a critical path, which takes a load off everyone's mind.

 ProTip: Agile teams aren't just for engineers.
 In larger software organizations, agile teams form in many parts of the business: marketing, HR, finance... you name it!